planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 Data unmapping
 --------------

 Mapped OSM data can also be used to modify the original OSM data that is kept in the default ``node`` and ``way`` trees.
-This way, you can export your data using a mapping, modifiy that mapped data, reimport it, and then tell GeoGit to reflect those changes back in the original data, which is the one used for all OSM tasks such as generating changesets, remapping to a different feature type, etc.
+This way, you can export your data using a mapping, modifiy that mapped data, reimport it, and then tell GeoGig to reflect those changes back in the original data, which is the one used for all OSM tasks such as generating changesets, remapping to a different feature type, etc.

 To unmap the data in a tree in your repository, the ``osm unmap`` command should be used, with the following syntax:

 ::

-	geogit osm unmap <tree_path>
+	geogig osm unmap <tree_path>

 If you add new entities, they will just be added to the corresponding ``way`` or ``node`` trees.
 In case the entity already existed, the modified version from you mapped data is merged with the information that is stored in the default location and was not mapped.
 Those tags that are defined for an entity (and, as such, stored in the ``way`` or ``node`` trees) but are not used to create attributes in the mapped feature type, are reused when unmapping.
 Let's see it with an example.